Thomas Bewick: Legacy

 Bewick's fame, already nationwide across Britain for his Birds, grew during the nineteenth century.
+In 1827, the American ornithologist John James Audubon illustrated the North American bird he dubbed Bewick's wren under the binomial name Troglodytes bewickii (now Thryomanes bewickii) in his The Birds of America, explaining in 1831 that he had named it for his friend Thomas Bewick.
 In 1830, William Yarrell named Bewick's swan in his honour and Bewick's son Robert engraved the bird for later editions of British Birds.

 The critic John Ruskin compared the subtlety of his drawing to that of Holbein, J. M. W. Turner, and Paolo Veronese writing that the way Bewick had engraved the feathers of his birds was "the most masterly thing ever done in woodcutting".
 His fame faded as illustration became more widespread and more mechanical, but twentieth-century artists such as Gwen Raverat continued to admire his skill, and work by artists such as Paul Nash and Eric Ravilious has been described as reminiscent of Bewick.